chantastic/sites/chan.dev/src/posts/schedule-netlify-builds-with-github-actions.md

 ## Extra credit

-Get fancy and ensure that nobody spams your build hook with a [GitHub Action environment variables](https://docs.github.com/en/actions/reference/encrypted-secrets#using-encrypted-secrets-in-a-workflow).
+Get fancy and ensure that nobody spams your build hook with a [GitHub Action secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#using-encrypted-secrets-in-a-workflow).

 ## A Story